Between 8 and 11 October 2018, the Brussels-based European Week of Regions and Cities programme will feature

 8 to 11 October:

 - Networking Facilities.

 All events are free of charge to participants, but upon prior registration only.
-Registration to all events opens on 9 July and closes on 28 September 2018.
+Registration is now open until 28 September 2018.

 In 2018, Cohesion Policy will reach its 30th anniversary, and the European Week of Regions and Cities will be anchored to the key moments of the policy cycle: